-$^{1}$ See Chwe (1994).
+1See Chwe (1994).

-&lt;sup>2For recent contributions, see Acemoglu et al. (2012), Anesi (2006, 2010, 2011), Anesi and Seidmann (2012), Banks and Duggan (2008), Diermeier and Fong (2012), Dutta et al (2001a,b, 2002), Duggan (2006), Penn (2006, 2009), Roberts (2007), Bernheim and Slavov (2009).
+2For recent contributions, see Acemoglu et al. (2012), Anesi (2006, 2010, 2012), Anesi and Seidmann (forthcoming), Duggan and Banks (2008), Diermeier and Fong (2012), Dutta et al. (2001, 2002, 2004), Duggan (2006), Penn (2006, 2009), Roberts (2007), and Bernheim and Slavov (2009).

-We show that the strengths of Konishi and Ray (2003), Bernheim and Slavov (2009), and Vartiainen (2011) can be combined to obtain a robust prediction of endogenous and farsighted political choice.
-Specifically, we study the canonical model of McKelvey (1979) and others, where a social outcome is implemented once and for all through an endogenous amendment agenda.
-At each stage, there is a status quo that may be challenged with another social alternative.
+3See Konishi and Ray (2003, Appendix A) and Xue (1998).

+challenged with another social alternative.
 The choice between the two is made by majority voting, and the winner becomes the new status quo.
 The process continues until the prevailing status quo is no longer challenged.
-Our solution concept - the one-deviation property - is a strengthened version of the solution of Konishi and Ray (2003) and Vartiainen (2011) requiring that, for each history of blocked status quos, the prescribed political act is optimal for all the majority coalitions in light of the eventual consequences of the acts.
-In contrast to Bernheim and Slavov (2009), an outcome is implemented once and for all if a majority does not challenge it.
+Our solution concept-the one-deviation property-is a strengthened version of the solution of Konishi and Ray (2003) and Vartiainen (2011), requiring that, for each history of blocked status quos, the prescribed political act is optimal for all the majority coalitions in light of the eventual consequences of the acts.4 In contrast to Bernheim and Slavov (2009), an outcome is implemented once and for all if a majority does not challenge it.

 An attractive feature of the model studied in this paper is that it is detail-free.
-As robustness is required against all feasible coalitional moves, no knowledge is needed of which coalition has the chance to make a move, or even what are the identities of the coalitions that have acted in the past.
+As robustness is required against all feasible coalitional moves, no knowledge is needed of which coalition has the chance to make a move or even what are the identities of the coalitions that have acted in the past.
 In this sense, the model is quite different from Vartiainen (2011), which explicitly relies on such information.
 As a consequence, the current model provides a more robust prediction of endogenous political choice.
 It also has strictly more cutting power, as we show with an example.
-The third aspect in which the current model is stronger is the domain assumption: we allow all compact spaces whereas Vartiainen (2011) critically hinges on the finiteness of the set of social alternatives.
+The third aspect in which the current model is stronger is the domain assumption: we allow all compact spaces whereas Vartiainen (2011) critically hinges on the finiteness of the set of social alternatives.5